adrianhelvik/container/README.md

 Checks if a property exists in the container.
 Does not invoke provider functions and returns true even if the value in the container is undefined.
+This checks for the value in parent containers as well.

 ```javascript
 const container = new Container()